 How many times have each of us read one set of analytics, and spotted unexplainable inconsistencies with another set of analytics from a different source?
-To resolve this, one has to trace back from destination back to source, or keep extremely detailed analytics at each transformation step.
+To resolve this, one has to trace back from the destination back to the source or keep extremely detailed analytics at each transformation step.

 Using Informatica EDC to Gain Transformational Insights